SonOfLilit/cuda-prefix-sum/README.md

 Right now there is working code that can process up to 8M floats of data.

+I realised that I had a misunderstanding about how grids work, and I can actually write the whole thing as a single kernel that supports much much larger inputs.
+A prototype written with `numba` already runs in the numba simulator up to 1023 items but fails on 1024, hopefully I'll soon finish debugging it and it will run on huge inputs.
+I will then simplify the pyCUDA based kernel to use the same algorithm.

 ## Performance

 All performance measurements were made on a free Google Colab instance with a Tesla T4 GPU.